volunteermatch/vm-contrib/graphql/README.md

 To request an API key, please [contact us](https://solutions.volunteermatch.org/solutions/api)!

 ### Making calls
-Once you have an API Key, you can either download and run a GraphQL client program, or just right into our example code.
+Once you have an API Key, you can either download and run a GraphQL client, or jump right into our example code.

 #### Recommended GraphQL clients
 * GraphiQL: https://electronjs.org/apps/graphiql